anseki/plain-draggable/README.md

 ## `Rect`

-An Object to indicate a position and size of a rectangle.
+An Object to indicate a position and size of a rectangle like [`DOMRect`](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect).
 It has following properties:

 - `left` or `x`
 - `top` or `y`
 - `width` or `right`
 - `height` or `bottom`

+Also, it is relative to a "base".

+The `left`/`top`/`right`/`bottom` indicate distance between left or top edge of the base and each side of the rectangle.
+Note that `right`/`bottom` also indicate distance from left or top edge of the base, not right or bottom edge.
+The `x` is an alias for `left`, and the `y` is an alias for `top`.
+The `width`/`height` indicate a size of the rectangle.
+The `width` is required if `right` is not specified, and the `height` is required if `bottom` is not specified.

-All values can be a number as pixels or string as percentage like `'30%'`.
+All values are a number as pixels or string as percentage (e.g. `'30%'`).

-A "base" determines an origin for the `left`/`top`/`right`/`bottom`, and base values for percentage.
+The "base" determines an origin of coordinates, and number of pixels of `100%`.

 - When the `Rect` object is specified for [`containment`](#options-containment) option, the base is the current document.
 - When the `Rect` object is specified for [`snap`](#options-snap) option, the base is determined by [`base`](#snap-base) option.
 - When the `Rect` object is got by [`rect`](#properties-rect) property, the base is the current document.

-The `x` is an alias for `left`, and the `y` is an alias for `top`.
-The `left`/`top`/`right`/`bottom` indicate distance between left or top edge of the base and each side of the rectangle.
-Note that `right`/`bottom` also indicate distance from left or top edge of the base, not right or bottom edge.
-The `width`/`height` indicate a size of the rectangle.
-The `right` is required if `width` is not specified, and the `bottom` is required if `height` is not specified.

-Note that the `left` must be less than or equal to `right`, and the `top` must be less than or equal to `bottom`.
+Note that the `right` must be greater than or equal to `left`, and the `bottom` must be greater than or equal to `top`.
 In other words, the `width` and `height` can not be negative value.
 PlainDraggable does not exchange these, to avoid behavior that you don't want.
 For example, `{left: 400, right: '50%'}` is ignored when the base is resized to smaller than `800px`.

-For example, when the base is an element that sized `width: 600px; height: 400px;`:
+For example, when the base is sized `width: 600px; height: 400px;`:
-- `{left: 20, top: '10%', width: '50%', bottom: 390}` indicates a rectangle that is `left: 20px; top: 40px; width: 300px; height: 350px;`, positioned relative to the top-left corner of the element.
+- `{left: 20, top: '10%', width: '50%', bottom: 390}` indicates a rectangle that is `left: 20px; top: 40px; width: 300px; height: 350px;`, positioned relative to the top-left corner of the base.
-- `{left: '50%', top: 0, width: '50%', height: '100%'}` indicates a rectangle that is the right half of the element.
+- `{left: '50%', top: 0, width: '50%', height: '100%'}` indicates a rectangle that is the right half of the base.
 - `{left: '10%', top: '10%', right: '90%', bottom: '90%'}` indicates a rectangle that has `10%` margin at all sides.

 ## Snap

 You can specify [`snap`](#options-snap) option.
-It makes one or more "snap targets".
-The draggable element gravitates toward a snap target when it is moved to near the snap target, and it sticks to the snap target.
+The `snap` option makes one or more "snap-targets".
+The draggable element gravitates toward a snap-target when it is moved to near the snap-target, and it sticks to the snap-target.

-Each snap target can be one of the following:
+Each snap-target can be one of the following:

 - Point
 - Line
 - Element
 - [`Rect`](#rect) object

-The point and line are the basic of snap target.
+The point and line are the basic of snap-target.
 The element and `Rect` object make multiple lines.

 Single value creates a point that the value indicates both X and Y coordinates of the point.